mjtamlyn/ayb-notes/built-app-what-next.md

 ### Schemas in MongoDB

 Lots of simple things for doing this built in like regexes etc. But it's schemaless so we can add new pieces of information and add new things in without it breaking.
+So it's brilliant at polymorphic data.